hitoshi-watase/sercrod/docs/reference/directives/log.md

 Where the log is sent:

 - On `<pre *log="...">` or `<pre n-log="...">`:
-  - Nablla writes a multi-line debug message into `pre.textContent`.
+  - Sercrod writes a multi-line debug message into `pre.textContent`.
   - The content is plain text, not HTML, so markup is not interpreted.
 - On any other element:
-  - Nablla prints to the browser console using `console.log`.
+  - Sercrod prints to the browser console using `console.log`.
-  - The debug entry starts with `[Nablla log]` and then prints the value, expression, snippet, and any error.
+  - The debug entry starts with `[Sercrod log]` and then prints the value, expression, snippet, and any error.

 Single-shot semantics:

-- Each `*log` element logs exactly once per Nablla host instance.
+- Each `*log` element logs exactly once per Sercrod host instance.
 - On subsequent updates of the same host, the same `*log` element is skipped by an internal `+logged` flag.
 - Newly created elements with `*log` (for example from loops or conditionals) will log once when they first appear.

 #### Expression rules

-The attribute value of `*log` is a standard Nablla expression:
+The attribute value of `*log` is a standard Sercrod expression:

 - Typical usage: